ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 If you choose to deploy your AD/DNS server as an {{site.data.keyword.cloud_notm}} virtual server instance (VSI), you cannot back it up by using Veeam.
 In this case, use your preferred Microsoft Windows® backup solution for backup and restore operations.
 Or, plan to deploy your instance by using AD/DNS VMs within your VMware cluster, which can be backed up by Veeam.

 Beginning with VMware vCenter 6.5u2, VMware supports the backup of the vCenter Postgres database by using image-based backups.
 These backups use integrated suspend and resume scripts for the database during the backup window to ensure database integrity.
-If you want to use this method, choose to use Veeam to back up your vCenter Server and PSC.
+If you want to use this method, choose to use Veeam to back up your vCenter Server.
 Use this service instead of using file-based backups.
 If you do so, you must use the Veeam quiesce feature to ensure database integrity.

 ## Restoring from backup
 {: #solution_backingup-restore}

 Review the following special considerations when you restore your management backups.

-* For vCenter and PSC, VMware provides an installer that can deploy a new virtual appliance and restore the configuration from backup.
+* For vCenter, VMware provides an installer that can deploy a new virtual appliance and restore the configuration from backup.
-* When you restore an appliance from backup, the installer detects the type of appliance (vCenter Server with embedded PSC) based on the backup information you provide.
+* When you restore an appliance from backup, the installer detects the type of appliance (vCenter Server) based on the backup information you provide.
 * Because you deploy directly to one of your hosts, you might not be able to deploy to a distributed switch or port group.
 Create a temporary standard switch and port group for deploying the recovered appliances.
 Then, migrate one of your vmnics temporarily to this switch to provide network connectivity for your VMs.
 After deployment, you can migrate the VMs to the distributed port group and return the vmnic to the dvSwitch.
 * For NSX, you might need to redeploy your NSX Manager and controllers before you restore the configuration from backup.
 * Ensure that you familiarize yourself with the VMware considerations and limitations for vCenter backup and restore.